 Think about including a free gift when customers spend a certain amount, or when they buy a specific product.

 Don’t forget that free delivery is a freebie too and might encourage those customers who’ve had items in their basket for a while to click the ‘Buy Now’ button.
+And as we offer the cheapest shipping in the UK, you won't have to worry about covering huge shipping costs yourself.
+Get a quote to see how much you could save.

 9. Out With the New, in With the Old